asllop/RunPack/runpack/TUTORIAL.md

 RunPack doesn't have a garbage collector, nor automatic reference counting, or any other built-in memory manager.
 It uses the Rust memory handling mechanisms.
 The reason why it's possible is simple: every time you send something from one place to another, you are cloning it.
 There are no pointers, memory references or shared buffers.
 You duplicate a string in the stack, RunPack clones the string.
 You drop it from the stack, RunPack deallocates it.
 So simple.
 Everything is passed by value in RunPack.
 But that doesn't sound too performant, right?
 What if I have a large piece of data stored in a variable, and I want to pass it to a word to operate?
 For these kind of cases we have word references.
 You can create a word reference using the `@` word:

 ```
-'This is a string' def my_str
+'This is a long string' def my_str
 @ my_str
-print_stack
+show_stack
 ```

 Output: